vishaalagartha/vishaalagartha.github.io/_pages/about.md

 Welcome to my corner of the Internet.
 ===============================

-I'm a 23 year old computer scientist who recently graduated from UCLA.
-I'm currently working as a software engineer specializing in front-end development at Wells Fargo Inc.  My other passions include rockclimbing and NBA basketball analytics.
+I'm a 24 year old software engineer working on an M.S. in Software Engineering at Carnegie Mellon University located in the Silicon Valley.
+Prior to beginning my masters, I spent 2 years working as a software engineer specializing in front-end development at Wells Fargo Inc. after graduating from UCLA with a B.S. in Computer Science.
+My other passions include rockclimbing and sports analytics.

 On the rockclimbing spectrum, I'm primarily a boulderer.
 Bouldering consists of short 'problems' compared to sport climbing or even big wall climbing.
 Routes are typically 20-30 ft off the ground and require anywhere from 10 seconds to a minute of intense movement.